In Orange County, 1 in 20 youth are disconnected from the typical pathways of education, college and career.

-- Students suspended from school
+- Students from immigrant communities

 - Black and Latino youth tend to have higher-than-average rates of disconnection, and are disproportionately represented in out-of school suspensions.
 This disproportionality is reflected in the youth we serve at Boomerang annually: 65% Black, 25% Latino.